Baron Howard de Walden: History

-The 7th Baron Frederick George (1830–1899) was a soldier with the 4th Light Dragoons.
+The 7th Baron, Frederick George (1830–1899), was a soldier with the 4th Light Dragoons.
 Aged 46 he married Blanche Holden, a beauty 25 years younger than he, whom he subsequently divorced, to the scandal of the day.
 Their only child, a son Thomas Evelyn Ellis (1880–1946) became the 8th Baron Howard de Walden on his father's death in 1899.
 He adopted the name of Scott-Ellis instead of Ellis and was a keen sportsman and playwright with a particular interest in promoting the Welsh performing arts.
 The London estate which came through his grandmother made him one of the wealthiest men in England and his main residences were Seaford House in Belgrave Square, London, and Chirk Castle in Wales; he was also involved in the Second Boer War as part with the British military.
-He was succeeded by his son John Osmael Scott-Ellis, 9th Baron Howard de Walden and 5th Baron Seaford (1912–1999).
+He was succeeded by his son John Scott-Ellis, 9th Baron Howard de Walden and 5th Baron Seaford (1912–1999).

-In 1999, while a cousin succeeded as Baron Seaford, the barony of Howard de Walden fell into abeyance among the 9th Baron's four daughters and co-heiresses, who also inherited jointly substantial estates in London.
+In 1999, while a cousin succeeded as Baron Seaford, the barony of Howard de Walden fell into abeyance among the 9th Baron's four daughters and co-heiresses, who also jointly inherited substantial estates in London.
 By royal warrant dated 25 June 2004, the Queen called the barony of Howard de Walden out of abeyance in favour of the eldest daughter, Hazel Czernin (born 1935).
 In 1957, she had married Joseph Czernin, son of Count Franz Josef Czernin.
 He is descended from one of the oldest and most prominent families of the Kingdom of Bohemia (in modern-day Czech Republic).
 The Czernin family's noble titles of freiherr and imperial count were granted by the Holy Roman Emperors in 1607 and 1623, respectively.
-By her husband, she has five daughters and a son, Peter Czernin (born 1966), who is heir to the title.
+By her husband, she had five daughters and a son, Peter Czernin (born 1966), who inherited the title on her death in 2024.

 The principal estate owned by previous barons—Audley End House at Saffron Walden in Essex—which had been obtained by Thomas Howard, 1st Earl of Suffolk, from his maternal grandfather Thomas Audley, 1st Baron Audley, was separated from the title when it was left by the 4th Baron Howard de Walden and 1st Baron Braybrooke to his relative Richard Aldworth Neville, 2nd Baron Braybrooke.